In short, user documentation is your secret weapon to cut down on support tickets, long response times and mediocre customer service.

 What sets Lunchbox.io apart

-- Every article has a table of contents for you to jump directly to any section you like.
+- Every article has a table of contents that jumps directly to any section you like.

-- The content uses text and graphics to create a better context for every topic.
+- The user documentation includes graphics to create a better context for every topic.

-SurveyMonkey’s help center is like any other support page, but with a cleaner interface and in-depth resources.
-You’ll find six main categories under the search bar, followed by a short explainer for new users to get started.
+SurveyMonkey’s help center offers a clean interface and in-depth resources.
+You’ll find six main categories under the search bar and a short explainer for new users to get started.